-Big changes in Banff this year include the closure of Moraine Lake Road to private vehicles, increased parking fees at Lake Louise, and a new shuttle from Lake Minnewanka Park & Ride to the town of Banff.
+Big changes in Banff (from 2023 onwards) include the closure of Moraine Lake Road to private vehicles, increased parking fees at Lake Louise, and a new shuttle from Lake Minnewanka Park & Ride to the town of Banff.
 Read our Getting Around Banff National Park guide before your trip, so you can see all the sights, and get around easily!

 Banff National Park is busier than ever, so visiting popular hot spots like the Banff Gondola, Lake Louise, and Moraine Lake requires a bit of planning.
 With Moraine Lake Road closed to private vehicles (unless you have a handicapped placard), and limited parking at Lake Louise and the town of Banff, we highly recommend taking the Parks Canada shuttles or Roam Transit.
 Here are all your transportation and parking options and what you need to know before you go: